This article contains a list of the best TVET colleges in South Africa and how to apply for one for the 2023–2024 academic year.

 South Cape TVET College, also referred to as SCC, has six Campuses across the Garden Route and Klein Karroo District.
 Campuses are the Beaufort West Campus, Bitou Campus in Plettenberg Bay, George Campus, Hessequa Campus in Riversdale, Mossel Bay Campus, and the Oudtshoorn Campus.

 22. West Coast TVET College

-West Coast College is a Technical Vocational Education and Training College (TVET) where you will gain a meaningful qualification to gain access to the world of work, become an entrepreneur or enter university, depending on subject choices.
+West Coast College is a Technical Vocational Education and Training College (TVET) where you will gain a meaningful qualification to gain access to the world of work, become an entrepreneur, or enter university, depending on your subject choices.

 Eastern Cape Province

 Buffalo City Public TVET College (BCC), based in East London, is a multi-campus college that has three campuses, namely: the East London Campus, the John Knox Bokwe Campus, and the St. Marks Campus, as well as the King Street Site and an Administration Center.

 East Cape Midlands TVET College (EMC) in South Africa’s Nelson Mandela Bay is continuing to play a critical and meaningful role in skills development and the lives of its students in the Eastern Cape province.
 EMC serves a highly industrialized urban area, part of the Nelson Mandela Metropole, as well as the rural western part of the province.

 Ikhala Public TVET College (Ikhala College) was formed on April 1, 2002, through the merger of some previous Technical Colleges.